haskellguide/architecture-module/README.md

 # architecture-module
 optimise for approachable codebases that are easy to understand and work with. - do you use mtl, do you use freemonads, how do you make code that doesn't lead to an unmaintable mess

+# people
+- Speak with @etymon to capture his thoughts/experiences.